Asset Class |

 less than 0.5% are considered neutral |

-The S&P rose and
+The S&P was and the

-was rapidly deteriorating even before the recent tariff issue.
+rapidly deteriorating even before the recent tariff issue.
 The recent massive

-The Nifty has corrected significantly from recent highs and will likely end its
+Nifty has corrected significantly from recent highs and will likely end its

 outperformance soon.
-Bullish momentum is fading.

 The past week saw US